angular/angular/packages/compiler-cli/src/ngtsc/incremental/README.md

-In theory, the compiler could simply not perform incremental compilation on top of a broken build, and assume that it must redo all analysis and re-emit all files, but this would result in devestatingly poor performance for common developer workflows that rely on automatically running builds and/or tests on every change.
+In theory, the compiler could simply not perform incremental compilation on top of a broken build, and assume that it must redo all analysis and re-emit all files, but this would result in devastatingly poor performance for common developer workflows that rely on automatically running builds and/or tests on every change.
 The compiler must deal with such scenarios more gracefully.

 ngtsc solves this problem by always performing its incremental steps from a "last known good"